 It disheartens me whenever I hear a student complain that “math is too hard,” or else that they see no practical purpose in what they are learning.
 Some of the fault lies in how the curriculum is taught; traditional practices are no longer effective in reaching today’s student culture.
 Therefore, I prefer to engage the student in the subject, making it entertaining while not sacrificing content.
 Any skill requires practice and effort, and I am able able to explain to the student that math competency is like exercising any muscle, except this particular one is the “brain muscle.”
 Likewise, I show students the relevancy of what they are learning and how it applies to the world at large.
 Only then can math be seen as transcending the purely abstract becoming a valuable tool useful in every discipline.

-In the past 4 years, I have tutored at low-income schools throughout the Seattle area.
 My particular tutoring approach is focused on conceptual learning, as opposed to just procedural learning, as a thorough understanding will enable further advancement in mathematics with greater ease.